hpgavin/HPGdaac/doc/PREEMPT_RT-patch-PiOS-20240219.md

-# Patching and building Rapsberry Pi OS with PREEMPT_RT ... on 2024-02-19
+# Patching and building Rapsberry Pi OS with PREEMPT_RT (2024-02-19)

-These instructions are modified from Raspberry Pi kernel compilation documentation which includes an example of patching with PREEMPT_RT and building the kernel.   (thank you!!)
+These instructions are modified from the Raspberry Pi kernel compilation documentation, which includes a helpful example of patching with PREEMPT_RT and building the kernel.   (thank you!!)

 * <https://www.raspberrypi.com/documentation/computers/linux_kernel.html#building-the-kernel-locally>